‘Reason is our soul’s left hand, Faith her right.’ — John Donne

 When nothing feels right, go left

-I do notice, however, that when I’m tired or ill, my tendency is to seek refuge in the visual world.
-Returning sick from London last week I gravitated towards Pinterest instead of my Kindle.
+I notice that when I’m tired or ill, my tendency is to seek refuge in the visual world.
+Returning sick from London last week I gravitated towards pictures instead of reading.
 It was the equivalent of being too exhausted to speak a foreign language with someone and sharing an ice cream cone together instead.

 I don’t know if it has anything to do with my left-handedness and what that may signify (whether real or imagined) of my brain’s preferred practice but I now recognise the comfort in also communicating through images and pictures, colours and space.